rocky-linux/documentation/docs/desktop/printing/brother-all-in-one.md

 1. [Download the Brother MFC-J480DW Printer driver bash script](https://support.brother.com/g/b/downloadtop.aspx?c=us&lang=en&prod=mfcj480dw_us_eu_as){target="_blank"}
 2. Open a terminal window.
-3.Go to the directory where you downloaded the file in the last step. e.g., `cd Downloads`
+3. Go to the directory where you downloaded the file in the last step. e.g., `cd Downloads`
 4. Enter this command to extract the downloaded file:

     ```bash